 - You can rest assured that your monthly payment will always be the same.

-- For first-time buyers, these solutions can help them confidently budget for a certain amount of years.
+- These solutions can help first-time buyers confidently budget for several years.

 - With a variable-rate mortgage, you are shielded from any future increases in interest rates.